 Several types of topical gels, creams and ointments are available to treat rosacea.
-For ETR, brimonidine tartrate topical gel can start to produce results within 30 minutes of application.
-It’s a highly selective alpha 2 agonist medication that causes the small arteries and veins near the skin’s surface to constrict.
-In some cases, brimonidine tartrate can cause eye stinging and discomfort, along with nausea and headache.
+For ETR, brimonidine tartrate topical gel can produce results within 30 minutes of application.
+This type of medication works by causing the small arteries and veins near the skin’s surface to constrict, which reduces the warmth and redness that results from excess blood flow.

-IPL can reduce inflammation, redness, pimples, and it can treat uneven skin tones caused by rosacea.
+IPL can reduce inflammation, redness,and pimples, and treat uneven skin tones caused by rosacea.
 Multiple sessions may be required for severe cases.
 Side effects, such as redness or blisters, are usually short-lived.

-Electrosurgery is an invasive procedure done by inserting a thin needle under the surface of the skin.
+Electrosurgery is an invasive procedure performed by inserting a thin needle under the surface of the skin.
 The needle transmits a small electrical current to the blood vessels, causing them to clot and then shrink, easing redness in the face.
 Certain types of electrosurgery combined with skin grafting may also help treat rhinophyma.

-Scabs form, but they tend to disappear within a week.
-There is a slight chance of scarring.
+Scabs form, but they tend to disappear within a week; there is a slight chance of scarring.